 If you've identified an opportunity overseas, having an in-depth understanding of your market will help you decide whether exporting your product is a good idea.

 Take a closer look at the market - how big is the opportunity?
 Are there any competitors and what will customers be willing to pay?
 Comprehensive market research is a key step to deciding whether exporting is viable.

 You should also see if any prohibitive trade embargoes or sanctions are in place.
+Read more about how sanctions may impact your transactions.
 Socio-political unrest or ongoing economic instability could make exporting more of a risk.
 Legal requirements, such as liability insurance and complying with local regulations, should be considered too.